December 15, 2022

 Discretionary income is simply the amount of money you have left over in your budget after paying for essentials.
 It’s an important number for everyone to be aware of, as it defines what optional purchases you can make.

-For students, discretionary income also affects student loan repayment amounts.
+For students, the discretionary income also affects student loan repayment amounts.

-Financially savvy students should check out Mos, the first bank account built entirely for college students!
-Mos helps students earn cashback, enjoy fee-free checking, save on tuition, and even find scholarships to apply for.
+Financially savvy students should check out Mos, the money app built for college students!
+Mos helps students save on tuition, match with top scholarships, and earn extra cash in college.
 Learn more today.

 - Get paired with a financial aid expert